Constant Directivity behavior, without diffraction

 The brain then has a time of integration to merge the two fields, time that is different according to frequency.

-As we cut when horn loses its directivity and woofers become directive there is no brutal change of directivity and no problems, the main purpose is to adapt coverage to listening distance and acoustics.
+As we cut when horn loses its directivity and woofers become directive there is no brutal change of directivity so no problem occur, the main purpose is to adapt coverage to listening distance and acoustics.